sebelga/loix.me/content/page/about.md

     main:
         weight: 75
 words: [
+    "a full-stack engineeer.",
+    "passionate.",
-    "a developer.",
+    "a creative problem solver.",
-    "an analyst.",
     "a dreamer.",
-    "passionate.",
     "an entrepreneur.",
-    "a little belgian."
+    "a little belgian :)"
 ]
 ---

-A senior software engineer passionate about user experience with a meticulous attention to detail, striving to create **unique interactive experiences** across the different screens.
-Excellent problem solver and great communicator.
+I am a full-stack engineer and creative problem solver who strives to create **unique interactive experiences** through great software.

-Over 18 years **developing complex applications** in high-pressure environments with experience in dealing directly with new and existing clients.
+I have experience **developing complex applications** in high-pressure environments.
 I help businesses succeed in building robust applications, making sure their software is optimized, well-tested, maintainable and scalable.

+My expertise lies both in front-end development and back-end with Node.js (+ currently learning Go).
-Although my expertise lies in the **front-end** development, I also work on the **back-end** with Node.js.
-Some of the languages/technologies I use are:
-Javascript, React, Node.js, Typescript, Angular, rxjs, Redux, Webpack, Rollup...
+Some of the languages/technologies I use are Javascript/Typescript, React, Node.js, GraphQL, Angular, rxjs, Redux, DynamoDB, AWS Lambda...
-I am currently learning [GraphQL](http://graphql.org/), [Go](https://golang.org/) and [Serverless architecture](https://aws.amazon.com/serverless/).

-You’ll probably catch me more than once designing and building REST APIs or building scripts for Continuous Integration :)

-I am the maintainer of a few **open source projects**, the main one being a [_Mongoose_ clone](https://github.com/sebelga/gstore-node) for the Google Datastore.
+I have an **entrepreneurial mindset** and I am the maintainer of a few **open source projects**, the main one being a [_Mongoose_ clone](https://github.com/sebelga/gstore-node) for the Google Datastore (gstore-node).

 #### Current position